LocationMind/GeoDataCompare/Readme.md

 Create a PostGIS database named `pgrouting`.

 Then, to install the extensions and create the schemas according to the database model, run the [init.sql](./Data/init.sql) script in your database.
+This is not a necessary step, as it should be run by the scripts as well, but it prevents errors to do it manually.

-More information about the database, including the [Database section](./Documentation/user-doc.md#database) of the user documentation.
+More information about the database can be found in the [Database section](./Documentation/user-doc.md#database) of the user documentation.

 ## Environment file

-You can custom the [.env](./.env) file to custom your connection to the postgis database.
+You can customise the [.env](./.env) file to configure your connection to the PostGIS database.
-Initially, the parameters values are:
+Initially, the parameter values are:

 - `POSTGRES_DATABASE` (Name of the database): pgrouting
-- `POSTGRES_HOST` (Address ip of the host): 127.0.0.1
+- `POSTGRES_HOST` (IP address of the host): 127.0.0.1
-- `POSTGRES_USER` (User name): postgres
+- `POSTGRES_USER` (Username): postgres
 - `POSTGRES_PASSWORD` (Password): postgres
 - `POSTGRES_PORT` (Port to connect to): 5432

-This file is used in all scripts, whether it is for the quality assessment or the dashboard.
+This file is used in all scripts, whether for quality assessment or the dashboard.

 # Using the scripts